Inflectra/spira-documentation/docs/RemoteLaunch-User-Guide/Selenium.md

 You need to enter the following fields:

 - **Automation Engine** - Choose the Selenium Automation Engine that you created in the previous section from the drop-down list.
-- **Script Type** -- This should be set to Linked for this case
+- **Script Type**: This should be set to Linked for this case
-- **Filename** -- This needs to be the full path to the Selenium IDE test script file.
+- **Filename**: This needs to be the full path to the Selenium IDE test script file.
 To make this easier across different machines, you can use several constants for standard Windows locations:

     - \[MyDocuments\] -- The user's "My Documents" folder.
 The user indicated     is the user that ran RemoteLaunch.
     - \[CommonDocuments\] -- The Public Document's folder.